Skip to main content

 Symptoms - Aortic dissection

-• sudden severe chest or upper back pain.
-This is sometimes described as a tearing, ripping or shearing sensation.
-It can radiate to the neck or down the back
+• sudden severe chest or upper back pain - it can radiate to your neck or down your back

 • sudden severe tummy pain